Ingredient

 Technology

-Chelated form designed for superior absorption and reduced gastrointestinal irritation
+Chelated form designed for superior absorption and reduced GI irritation

 Key Benefits